skysqlinc/skysql-docs/docs/High Availability, DR/Setup Global Replication.md

    }'
    ```

 2\.
 Each backup also has a unique identifier.
 Make note of the identifier shown in the API response.
 Now use the following API to restore the backup to the Secondary service.

+!!!
+Note
    Please note that restoring the backup on a SkySQL service will stop the service if it is running and will wipe out all existing data.

 Replace {backup-id} with the backup id that you want to restore and {service-id} with the id of the Secondary service.

    ```bash
    curl --location --request POST https://api.skysql.com/skybackup/v1/restores \